 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate our method on the \textbf{open-vocabulary novel view semantic segmentation and object selection tasks} on the ScanNet v2~\cite{dai2017scannet} and LERF-OVS~\cite{qin2024langsplat} datasets.
-ScanNet v2~\cite{dai2017scannet} includes posed RGBD images and 2D semantic labels of indoor scenes.
-We randomly select 8 scenes from the entire scene sequence.
+\textbf{Datasets.} We evaluate our method on the \textbf{open-vocabulary novel view semantic segmentation and object selection tasks} using the ScanNet v2~\cite{dai2017scannet} and LERF-OVS~\cite{qin2024langsplat} datasets.
+ScanNet v2~\cite{dai2017scannet} includes posed RGB images and 2D semantic labels of indoor scenes.
+We randomly select 8 scenes from the dataset.
 These include a variety of indoor environments, e.g., living rooms, bedrooms, kitchens, and offices.
 For each scene, we split the data into a training set (composed of every 20th image from the original sequence) and a test set (derived from the intermediate images between the training set samples).
 For semantic segmentation, we specifically use the 20 object categories.
-LERF-OVS is an extension of the LERF dataset~\cite{qin2024langsplat}, which consists of complex in-the-wild scenes captured with consumer-level devices.
-LERF-OVS is annotated with ground truth masks for textual queries to enable open-vocabulary 3D semantic segmentation and object localization.
+LERF-OVS~\cite{qin2024langsplat} consists of complex in-the-wild scenes captured with consumer-level devices, annotated with ground truth masks of textual queries to enable evaluation for open-vocabulary object selection tasks.

-\textbf{Baselines and Metrics.} For baselines, we compare our method with three recent Gaussian Splatting-based approaches: LangSplat~\cite{qin2024langsplat}, Legaussian~\cite{shi2024language}, and OpenGaussian~\cite{wu2024opengaussian}.
-For the open-vocabulary object selection task, we use a similar strategy as~\cite{wu2024opengaussian}.
-We first group Super-Gaussians into class-agonistic instances and then perform text queries in 3D space.
-The queried Super-Gaussians vote for corresponding instances, which are rendered into 2D query masks.
-For the open vocabulary semantic segmentation task, we query the text prompts based on the class names and compute the cosine similarities with the learned feature maps, as described in~\cite{zhou2024feature}, to generate the predicted semantic maps.
-We then evaluate the results by calculating the mean Intersection over Union (mIoU) and mean accuracy (mAcc) for 20 classes from the ScanNet dataset.